 - Initiatives and networks

 - Labels for regional products

 - Community catering as a sales driver for regional products

 - Maintaining local shop diversity with online platforms

 - Organic & regional = premium for rural areas

-I would be happy to discuss all these questions with you, carry out research or provide an overview of initiatives, best-practice examples and legal regulations.
+I’m looking forward to discussing with you all these topics, carry out research or provide an overview of initiatives, best-practice examples and legal regulations.